 - Wear protective goggles

 - I wear a respirator when I take the pottery out of the kiln and put it in the reduction chamber.
 The pottery will create thick, quite stinky smoke when it’s in reduction.
-It’s best not to breath it in.
+It’s best not to breathe it in.

-- I wear heat resistant gloves when I’m handling the tongs.
+- I wear heat-resistant gloves when I’m handling the tongs.

 - My hair is tied back

 - I stand away from the kiln as much as I can whilst it’s hot and the burner is on.

 - I wear a long-sleeved top, trousers, and footwear that covers my foot and ankles.
 No sandals!

 As stated above, this is not safety advice about raku firing.
 Rather, I’m sharing with you how I raku fire my pottery.
 You need to do your own health and safety risk assessment.
 Then you can make an informed decision for yourself about how to manage the risks of raku firing.

 If you’ve made a DIY raku kiln and you’re preparing to fire it, I hope this article has been useful.
 My intention was to share some of the challenges I’ve encountered with the raku firing process.